bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 this.
 This feeds a BAM file or files to the new `extract_soft_clipped_reads` process as an input named `bam`.

 The script block is written as a multi-line string defined by three double-quote characters.
-Using double quotes allows for variable substitution, in much the same way as is common in bash scripts.
+Using double quotes allows for variable substitution, in much the same way as is in bash scripts.
 Note the BAM input file path is substituted using `${bam}`.

 > _**Exercise**_
 >
 > * Run the above version of our workflow and look at the error that's reported
 >
-> * Can you work out why it fails and how to fix this?
+> * Can you work out why it fails and how to fix it?
 > > * *Hint: you will need to escape the dollar symbols that are not being used for Nextflow variables (use backslash)*
 >
 > * Check the work directory after it has been run successfully